-I am located in Central Massachusetts - born and raised here.
+I am located in Central Massachusetts .
 I grew up in Western MA, went to college in the Berkshires, I’ve lived in Central MA for the majority of my adult life and I travel and shoot in Boston regularly.
 So pretty much I’ve got the state covered, in addition to many of the New England states.

-And hell yes - I travel.
+And HELL YES - I travel.
 I LOVE it.
-I’ve flown out to do two weddings in Western NY, I’m traveling to the UK for a wedding this year as well.
+I’ve flown to Western NY, Joshua Tree National Park, San Diego, CA for weddings and engagement sessions.
 My passport is current and I’m down to go pretty much anywhere!

-For booking, I book flights and rental car on my own (you can book my stay if you’d like, but I always book my own flights and ground transportation).
+For booking, I book my own flights, accommodations and rental car on my own.
+I aim to book travel as cost efficiently as possible.
 I share with you the travel costs and plans before I book to make sure we're all on the same page.
 Once booked, the payment for them is due within one week of receiving your invoice.

 You can estimate costs by checking how much hotels/airbnbs typically cost in the area we will be staying, how much roundtrip flights are from Boston, and the average rental car costs (usually cheaper when booked in advance).